 Working with NICU staff

 It’s a good idea to ask the NICU staff about the NICU policy on minimising stress, pain and disruption for premature babies.
 The policy will say what staff can do to keep your premature baby’s world as gentle as possible.
-It might be things like reducing noise and light, giving pain relief or organising your baby’s care to fit in with his sleep.
+It might be things like reducing noise and light, giving pain relief or organising your baby’s care to fit in with her sleep.

 It’s OK to advocate for your baby if you notice something that doesn’t seem right or if you think that your baby is in pain.
 For example, if you notice that your baby’s environment is too bright or too noisy, you can ask the staff whether they could dim the lights or make the NICU less noisy.